astaba/ostep-projects/initial-reverse/README.md

 ## Assumptions and Errors

-- **Input is the same as output:** If the input file and output file are the same file, you should print out an error message "Input and output file must differ" and exit with return code 1.
+- **Input is the same as output:** If the input file and output file are the same file, you should print out an error message `reverse: input and output file must differ` and exit with return code 1.

 - **String length:** You may not assume anything about how long a line should be.
 Thus, you may have to read in a very long input line...